CHTC/chtc-website-source/_uw-research-computing/connecting.md

 <a name="transfer-scp"></a>

-A. On the command line (Mac/Linux)
+A. On the command line
 ----------------------------------

-On a Mac or Linux system, you can use the \"Terminal\" application and the `scp` command to copy files between your computer and CHTC servers.
+On Mac, Linux, or modern Windows (10+) systems, you can use the \"Terminal\" application and the `scp` command to copy files between your computer and CHTC servers.

 **Your computer to CHTC**